-This fall we’re following three runners aiming for the qualifying time for the Olympic trials marathon, who all train together in Boulder, Colorado.
+This fall we’re following runners who train together in Boulder, Colorado, all aiming for the qualifying time for the Olympic trials marathon.
 Part One described their summer base miles setting them up for the hard training, and took us on one of their early long, tough workouts.
 Here is Part Two, detailing a week in each of their training, and a key workout in the heart of their marathon buildup.

 On a crisp Tuesday morning, October 22, the Boulder Track Club (BTC) training group meets at a community park in a residential neighborhood 10 minutes south of downtown.
 A small pond with steam rising off the top sits nested in a bowl of grass and trees, with forked-tongue geese guarding the banks.
 There’s a fresh layer of frost on the foliage and much of the grass has dried out to its characteristic autumn gold.

 A high school flanks the south edge of the park, and their state-ranked cross country team can be seen running fartlek workouts through the trees on some weekday afternoons.
 Many of Boulder’s running groups come here to tackle a relatively infamous group of hills.
 The Strava leaderboards for these segments are competitive: they boast names that can be seen in the elite fields at major road marathons, legendary long-distance trail races, and even the obstacle course racing world championships.